Human and Animal Health Threat

-Larvae feed on living tissue causing severe wounds, infection, pain, and potentially death if untreated.
+Larvae feed on living tissue causing severe wounds, infection, pain, and potential death if untreated.

 New Mexico Awareness

-Larvae feed on living tissue causing severe wounds, infection, pain, and potentially death if untreated.
+Larvae feed on living tissue causing severe wounds, infection, pain, and potential death if untreated.

 Outbreaks can devastate livestock operations by increasing treatment costs, disrupting production, and affecting rural economies.